 Actual and Reasonable

 Personal meals are the meal expenses of travelers who are on a business trip.
 Travelers will be reimbursed for personal meal expenses according to actual and reasonable costs.
 Original receipts are required.
 Photocopies and restaurant tear tabs are not acceptable as documentation.
-All meals must be documented as to the attendees and the business purpose.
-Expenses for spouses in attendance at a meal are not approved unless an explanation is provided in writing that there is a University business purpose for the spouse in attendance which is approved by a Vice President or the President of the University as appropriate.
+All meals must be documented as to the attendees, titles and the business purpose.
+Expenses for spouses in attendance at a meal are not approved unless an explanation is provided in writing that there is a University business purpose (refer to substantiation Table 2.1 IRS 463 Pub.)
+Expenses for a spouse must be approved by a Vice President or the President of the University as appropriate.
+Approved expenses for spouses must be clearly identified on reimbursement/expense documentation for proper tax treatment.

 Travelers will be reimbursed for reasonable gratuities on meals.
 Tips appropriately range between 15% – 20% before local taxes.
 Those over 20% percent will be considered excessive and will not be reimbursed.
 Gratuities for meals should be included as part of the cost of the meal on the expense report.